mindhivefi/ts-form-validation/README.md

 # ts-form-validation

-This is a simple framework to do form validation using Typescript's magnificent strong typing features.
-Framework focuses only to validation of values and informing the state of the form.
-It is totally ui-implementation independent.
+This is a simple package to do form validation using Typescript's magnificent strong typing features.
+Framework focuses give a uniform architecture for validating a form fields and a form as a whole with a proper state validation.
+To do actual field type validations, I recommend to use this library besided some other such as [valide -library](https://www.npmjs.com/package/validator) or some other to actiel fields validity checks.

 ## Installation